cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Characteristics:

-* Users in app/service teams are empowered to contribute fixes, features and feedback for platform capabilities
+* Users in app/service teams are empowered to contribute fixes, features, and feedback for platform capabilities.
-* External projects and standards are strategically leveraged to reduce maintenance costs, accelerate new feature delivery, and use organization headcount most effectively
+* External projects and standards are strategically leveraged to reduce maintenance costs, accelerate new feature delivery, and use organization headcount most effectively.
 * New capabilities and enhancements are coordinated asynchronously through issue boards and pull requests.
 Documents and checklists enable self-driven development by contributors.
-* Developer advocates and internal ambassadors build and support an internal user community that extends platform ownership to app and service team contributors too
+* Developer advocates and internal ambassadors build and support an internal user community that extends platform ownership to app and service team contributors, too.
-* Use of platform capabilities is viewed as the best way of working at the organization by both leadership and individual contributors
+* Use of platform capabilities is viewed as the best way of working at the organization by both leadership and individual contributors.
-* Platform engineers participate in product team planning to learn of requirements and suggest relevant existing capabilities
+* Platform engineers participate in product team planning to learn of requirements and suggest relevant existing capabilities.

-##### Examples Scenarios:
+##### Example Scenarios:

 * A team contributes alternative backup plans for different requirements and platform teams provide a new way for users to select one of these.
 This offering is originally introduced as an alpha offering until it meets all of the operational requirements for a more stable version.